 Just like ‘Karwa Chauth’ the celebrations of Ahoi Ashtami is very widespread in the whole of northern India.
 This day is dedicated to worshipping Goddess Ahoi or Ahoi Mata.

-Ahoi Ashtami 2017 was on October 12 Thursday
+Ahoi Ashtami 2018 is on October 31 Wednesday

 Rituals during Ahoi Ashtami: